 Common Tiger Barb diseases

-Tiger barbs seem more susceptible than other species to ich and cottonmouth.
+Overall they seem more susceptible than other species to ich and cottonmouth.

 To prevent these diseases be sure to follow a regular maintenance schedule and do your weekly water changes.

-If your Tiger Barbs have contracted Ich or another disease refer to our big list of fish diseases which outlines common causes and cures.
+If your Barbs have contracted Ich or another disease refer to our big list of fish diseases which outlines common causes and cures.